mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 - Phenotype + covariate files

 Genetic covariance between siblings is captured using an IBD relationship matrix, and shared environmental covariance is represented by a family-level matrix.
-This framework allows GCTA to jointly estimate ancestry effects and variance components attributable to genetic, shared environmental, and residual sources of variation.
+This framework enables GCTA to simultaneously estimate ancestry effects and partition phenotypic variance into genetic, shared environmental, and residual components.

 ---